MizzleLizzle/TCP-Fileserver/README.md

 # TCP-Fileserver
-A simple Fileserver and Client using Javas Socket API
+A simple Fileserver and Client using Java's Socket API